2004 Detroit Lions season: Preseason

 Detroit started their preseason by hosting the Pittsburgh Steelers.
 The Lions forced a fumble and scored on a Harrington pass to FitzSimmons to take an early 7–0 lead.
 The Steelers failed to get on the board when a Jeff Reed 54-yard field goal attempt came up short.
 After a Lions punt, the Steelers scored on a Ben Roethlisberger pass to Antwaan Randle El to tie the game.
 Detroit responded with a Hanson 46-yard field goal to go halftime up 10–7.
 They extended their lead early in the third with a Olandis Gary 1-yard touchdown.
 The Steelers responded with a 26-yard touchdown pass before Detroit extended their lead once again with a Chris Snyder 50-yard field goal and an Avon Cobourne 7-yard touchdown to go up 27–14.
-The Steelers responded with a 22-yard rushing touchdown, but wouldn't be able to score again as the Lions won 27–21.
+The Steelers responded with a 22-yard rushing touchdown, but would not be able to score again as the Lions won 27–21.
 For their second preseason game, the Lions traveled to face the Cleveland Browns.
 The Lions opened up the game with a Harrington 10-yard touchdown off the back of a Jeff Garcia fumble.
 The Browns responded with two Lee Suggs touchdown runs to go up 14–7 into halftime.
 The Lions looked to cut the deficit with a Chris Snyder 38-yard field goal, but he missed it wide right.
 But Snyder hit on a 21-yard field goal to bring the score to 14–10 heading into the fourth.
 A late Browns field goal and a turnover on downs solidified the 10–14 loss.

 The Lions stayed in the AFC North, heading to the Baltimore Ravens for their third preseason game.
 Detroit opened up the scoring with a Hanson 43-yard field goal before Baltimore tied it with their own 41-yard field goal.
 Another Hanson field goal put the Lions up 6–3 going into halftime.
 The Ravens took the first play of the second half 84-yards for the score to take the 10–6 lead.
 Another Baltimore touchdown would hand the Lions a 6–17 loss.
 In their final game of the preseason, the Lions hosted the Buffalo Bills.
 Buffalo took up half the first quarter with a touchdown drive, which the Lions responded with a Hanson 39-yard field goal and their own long touchdown drive to go up 10–7.
 A Buffalo field goal responded to by a Lions field goal set the score at 13–10 heading to halftime.
 Buffalo took the lead on a 4-yard touchdown run.
 With 1:09 left in the game and set up with good field position by a 43-yard Swinton return, the Lions scored a game-winning 26-yard touchdown to win 20–17.